INTRODUCTION TO FOREX

-The Consumer Price Index (CPI) is probably the most crucial indicator of inflation.
+The Consumer Price Index (CPI) is the most crucial indicator of inflation.
 It represents changes in the level of retail prices for the basic consumer basket.
-If the economy develops in normal conditions, the increase in CPI can lead to an increase in basic interest rates.
+If the economy develops under normal conditions, the increase in CPI can lead to increased basic interest rates.
 This, in turn, leads to an increase in the attractiveness of a currency.

 Employment indicators reflect the overall health of an economy or business cycle.
-In order to understand how an economy is functioning, it is important to know how many jobs are being created or destructed, what percentage of the work force is actively working, and how many new people are claiming unemployment.
+In order to understand how an economy is functioning, it is important to know how many jobs are being created or diminished, what percentage of the workforce is actively working, and how many new people are claiming unemployment.

-The retail sales indicator is released on a monthly basis and is important to the foreign exchange trader because it shows the overall strength of consumer spending and the success of retail stores.
-It can be used to predict the performance of more important lagging indicators, and to assess the immediate direction of an economy.
+The retail sales indicator is released on a monthly basis.
+It is important to the foreign exchange trader because it shows the overall strength of consumer spending and the success of retail stores.
+It can be used to predict the performance of more important lagging indicators and assess an economy’s immediate direction.

 Balance of Payments

 The Balance of Payments represents the ratio between the number of payments received from abroad and the number of payments going abroad.
 If the coming payment exceeds payments to other countries and international organizations, the balance of payments is positive.
 The surplus is a favourable factor for the growth of the national currency.

 Stabilization of the economy (e.g., full employment, control of inflation, and an equitable balance of payments) is one of the goals that governments attempt to achieve through the manipulation of fiscal and monetary policies.
 Fiscal policy relates to taxes and expenditures, monetary policy to financial markets and the supply of credit, money, and other financial assets.

 Many economic indicators and even more private reports can be used to evaluate the fundamentals of forex.
 It’s important to take the time to look at the numbers and understand what they mean and how they affect a nation’s economy.